T-4-112 - Information Required for the Assessment of By-products and Other "Waste-derived" Materials Sold as Fertilizers or Supplements

 - Provide a copy of the product label or shipping bill (if sold in bulk).

-- Describe the benefits of using the product, and the recommended rates and methods of application.
+- Describe the benefits of using the product (e.g. provides plant nutrients or acts as a supplement), and the recommended rates and methods of application.

-- Identify, based on points v) and any available analyses, contaminants which may occur in the material.
-Specify, if known, the form in which these contaminants occur.
+- Identify, based on point 5 and any available analyses, contaminants which may occur in the material.
+Specify if known, the form in which these contaminants occur.

 - Provide any analyses of the product which may be available, accompanied by methods of analysis, detection limits and recovery rates for the methods.

-- Provide copies of scientific reports on the effectiveness of the product, on the human, plant, animal or environmental safety of the product or its constituent materials, and on their environmental fate.
+- Provide copies of scientific reports on the human, plant, animal or environmental safety of the product or its constituent materials, and on their environmental fate.

 - Identify whether this material is currently being used in agriculture, or any other uses to which the material is being put.

-- Provide any other information related to the potential effectiveness or safety of the product (e.g., related to problems associated with the industrial process from which a by-product is generated).
+- Provide any other information related to the potential safety of the product (e.g., related to by-products, degradation products or contaminants associated with the industrial process from which a by-product is generated).

-For further information on the Fertilizers Act and Regulations or on the above data requirements, please contact:
+For further information on the above data requirements, please contact:

 Canadian Food Inspection Agency